Information about your Nashville Lawn Care:

 Way to tell which lawn grass you should have #1.

 Do you have an irrigation system?
 I know why should we start there?
-There is a simple explaination for why to start with an irrigation system.
+There is a simple explanation for why to start with an irrigation system.
 In Nashville there is one type of grass it seems everyone wants and loves and that grass is Fescue.
 Fescue although hands down the favorite is not easily taken care of.
 Without an irrigation system no matter how thick and lush or successful your seeding was you will probably wind up with just a little bit of fescue growing in a sea of other grasses and weeds by the end of the season.
 Watering your grass is so critical to Fescue establishment and permanence that an irrigation system is the only answer to a beautiful successful Fescue lawn.

 Way to tell which lawn grass you should have #2.